-In 2022, The Summit Foundation distributed more than $100,000 in scholarships to local high school seniors and helped dozens of students afford a college education.
+The Summit Foundation distributes more than $120,000 in scholarships to local high school seniors and helps dozens of students afford a college education each year.

 We encourage you to donate to an existing fund or to create a new fund.